All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Carcinoembryonic antigen (CEA) is a protein that is present in certain tissues of a developing baby (fetus).
 By the time a baby is born, it drops to a very low level.
-In adults, CEA is normally present at very low concentrations in blood but may be elevated in certain types of cancer.
+In adults, CEA is normally present at very low levels in the blood but may be elevated with certain types of cancer.
 This test measures the amount of CEA in the blood to help evaluate individuals diagnosed with cancer.

 How is the sample collected for testing?